Stuart MaconieBack to client list »

 Stuart writes for various papers and magazines, and has a column in The Radio Times and writes for Word, The Times and The Guardian, and has written two music books; the official biographies of Blur and James.

 Stuart began his professional writing career when he decided to stop teaching English and sociology in Skelmersdale.
-All this and more is detailed in his brilliant first book of memoir Cider With Roadies, published by Ebury Press, permanently in the Waterstone’s recommended list, and available now in paperback.
+All this and more is detailed in his brilliant first book of memoir Cider With Roadies.

 Stuart was the last North West Development Association Ambassador for the region.
-He recently walked his last Wainwright, and his hobbies also include drinking and reading slim volumes of difficult modern verse.
+He has walked all the Wainwrights, and his hobbies also include drinking and reading slim volumes of difficult modern verse.

 I would like to thank Stuart for a great performance last night.
 He did an excellent job; he was extremely professional, flexible and of course entertaining.
 There were lots of laughs from the audience which was good and I think he hit just the right tone.
 We have received lots of positive verbal feedback.
 It was really nice of him to join us for the reception after the ceremony, at one stage he was surrounded by about 8 people (fans!).
 He was very accommodating giving an interview on the red carpet and getting in a few photos for guests.